bf4/bf4.github.com/_posts/2013-12-05-testing-rubinius-on-travis-ci.md

 {% highlight ruby %}
 platforms :rbx do
-  gem 'rubysl', '~> 2.0'         # if using anything in the ruby standard library gem 'psych'                    # if using yaml gem 'racc'                     # if using gems like ruby_parser or parser gem 'minitest'                 # if using minitest gem 'rubysl-test-unit'         # if using test-unit with minitest 5.x https://github.com/rubysl/rubysl-test-unit/issues/1 gem 'rubinius-developer_tools' # if using any of coverage, debugger, profiler end
+  gem 'psych'                    # if using yaml gem 'rubysl', '~> 2.0'         # if using anything in the ruby standard library (meta-gem)

+  gem 'minitest'                 # if using minitest gem 'rubysl-test-unit'         # if using test-unit with minitest 5.x https://github.com/rubysl/rubysl-test-unit/issues/1

+  gem 'racc'                     # if using gems like ruby_parser or parser gem 'rubinius', '~> 2.0'       # if using any of rubinius-developer_tools and/or rubinius-build_tools

+  gem 'rubinius-build_tools'     # if using any ast parsing, processing, or building gem 'rubinius-developer_tools' # if using any of coverage, debugger, profiler end
 {% endhighlight %}